 Multiple sclerosis: Can it cause seizures?

-Epileptic seizures are more common in people who have multiple sclerosis (MS) than in those who don't have MS. The prevalence of seizures in people without MS is estimated to be less than 1 percent, while about 2 to 3 percent of people with MS are thought to have active seizures.
-Up to 8 percent of people with MS are estimated to have ever had a seizure.
+Epileptic seizures are more common in people who have multiple sclerosis (MS) than in those who don't have MS. While it's estimated that less than 3 percent of people without MS have seizures, about 2 to 5 percent of people with MS are thought to have active seizures.

 Seizures may be the first noticeable sign of MS before diagnosis.
-Seizures may also occur during times when MS symptoms flare up, and in some cases may be the only sign of a flare of MS. But, the majority of seizures occur unrelated to MS relapses, and the occurrence of a seizure soon before diagnosis of MS may just be a chance occurrence.
+Seizures can also occur during times when MS symptoms flare up.
+In some cases, seizures might be the only sign of an MS flare.
+But, the majority of seizures occur unrelated to MS relapses, and the occurrence of a seizure soon before diagnosis of MS may just be a chance occurrence.

 Most seizures can be controlled with anti-seizure medication.